ut-proj/presentations/lispnyc-2021/content/_index.md

 {{% note %}}

-The real "why" behind undertone isn't a battle of backends, though ...

-the heart of the matter is what I wanted to do with it.

-In my practice sessions with guitar and synthesizers, I wanted to be able to quickly write just a few lines of code for some ambient backing sounds, or chord progressions against which I could practice scales, or experiment with intervals and counterpoint.
+In my practice sessions with guitar and synthesizers, I wanted to be able to quickly write just a few lines of code for some ambient backing sounds ...

 {{% /note %}}